Proven-Paradox/shaper-system/Handbook.md

 Auxiliary
 Action: Minor
 Prerequisites: None
-Range: Short
+Range: Medium
 Targets: 1 ally
 Cost: 2 MP
 Effect: Choose one of the following:
 * Increase the target along one [Buff Track](#buff-tracks) of your choice by two.
 You can only increase the value up to 0.
 * Increase the target along both Buff Tracks by one.
 You can only increase the value up to 0.
 * End a Curse effect on the target.
+* Reduce the duration of one [Status Ailment](#status-ailments) the target is suffering from by 3 rounds.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 MP to use Cleanse twice with one action.
 Description: The most basic way to recover from ill effects.
-This could be magically banishing the curse in question, applying medicine to reverse negative effects, utilizing nanobots to repair the target’s damage, or similar things.
+This could be a general purpose restoration spell, utilizing nanobots to repair the target’s damage, a quick application of medical training, or similar effects.

 #### Daze Strike
 Attack [Status]